US STOCKS-Energy stocks lead Wall St lower in broad selloff

 track for its largest daily percentage decline since November

-28. It fell almost 20 percent in the second half of last year.
+28. It fell almost 20 percent over the last two quarters of last

 The S&P 500 was posting 5 new 52-week highs and 6 new lows;